 That was my Nan-Nan.

-Ever a survivor, she kept on going, come what may.
+Ever the survivor, she kept on going,

-Whiskey glass half-empty, never full, never bare, never even half-full,
+Never full, never bare, never even half-full,

-With a belly chuckle at Mum's reaction,
+With a deep chuckle at Mum's reaction,

 Darkest humour on that darkest day